uthoplatforms/utho-docs/content/Linux/4-effective-ways-to-determine-the-name-of-a-plugged-usb-device-in-linux/index.md

 ---
 title: "4 Effective Ways to Determine the Name of a Plugged USB Device in Linux"
 date: "2022-12-08"
+title_meta: "4 Effective Ways to Determine the Name of a Plugged USB Device in Linux"
+description: "One of the many aspects of Linux that you should become proficient in as a beginner is the identification of devices that are connected to your computer.
+It could be the hard disc in your computer, an external hard drive, or another type of portable media like a USB drive or an SD Memory card.
+"
+keywords: ["linux", "usb"]
+tags: ["linux"]
+icon: "linux"
+lastmod: "2024-03-07T17:25:05+01:00"
+draft: false
+toc: true
+aliases: ['/Linux/4-effective-ways-to-determine-the-name-of-a-plugged-usb-device-in-linux']
+tab: true
 ---

 ![](images/4-Effective-Ways-to-Determine-the-Name-of-a-Plugged-USB-Device-in-Linux_utho.jpg)